VeselinL/lane-detection-cv/README.md

 # Lane Detection using Computer Vision

-A simple lane detection system for autonomous driving applications, trained on the TuSimple dataset.
+A simple lane detection system using classical computer vision, demonstrated on the TuSimple dataset.

 ## 🎯 Project Goal